I Love My Curves

 Big Girl, in a Small-Minded World

-I have lost so much weight over the years, but I am still what some would refer to as the plump, chubby, or yes, even the fat chick.
-I use to cringe every time someone called me those things, but now it doesn't bother me.
+I have lost and gained so much weight over the last few years, and even though I have lost some weight I am still what some would refer to as the plump, chubby, or yes, even the fat chick.
+I use to cringe every time someone called me those things, but now it does not bother me.
+I feel so good about myself now that what other people think of my body does not matter to me.

-At my highest weight my life was awful, I couldn't even walk through the mall without getting disgusted looks or rude comments.
-Everyone I ran into treated me as if me being fat was interfering with their lives.
-It got so bad, I spent many a sleepless night, crying, and praying that God would make me skinny so the name calling would stop.
+At my highest weight my life seemed so awful, I couldn't even walk through the mall without getting disgusted looks or rude comments.
+Everyone I ran into treated me as if me being fat was interfering with their live, it got pretty bad.
+I spent many a sleepless night crying, and praying that God would one day make me skinny so that all the name calling would stop.

 I mean how in the world did people think calling me a fat cow, would help make me want to lose weight.
 When someone is depressed the last thing they want to do is eat lettuce or exercise.
 Me being fat was mainly my fault, with a little extra help from my PCOS, but I sure didn't like being treated like I had some kind of plague.
 I mean I can't even count how many people accused me of being lazy, just because I was fat.

 The main thing that changed my life, and the way I feel about my body, has to do with me changing the way I let others opinions and harsh words bother me.
-Below I will be going over how I made the emotional journey, from hating, to loving my curves.
+Below I will be going over how I made the emotional journey that finally lead me down the path I needed to be on, in order to learn to love my body regardless of what others may think.

 Changing for Myself

 One morning, while I was sitting around having myself a random pity party.
 I realized that I needed to put a stop to living my life the way I was living it.
-My daily routine consisted of doing everything that was making me miserable to begin with.
+My daily routine consisted of doing everything that was making me miserable to begin with and I had to make a change.

 I realized that for me to be treated like the woman I truly was, I had to start taking everything negative out of my life, so I did.
 Little by little I starting taking everything that was hurting me or causing me some type of distress, out of my life.